awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

 In the input to Lambda, the `requestContext` object is a map of key\-value pairs\.
 The key is a property name of the [$context](api-gateway-mapping-template-reference.md#context-variable-reference) variable and the value is the property value of the corresponding `$context` variable\.
 API Gateway may add new keys to the map\.
 Depending on the features enabled, the `requestContext` map may vary from API to API\.
 For example, in the preceding example, `$context.authorizer.*` properties are absent because no Lambda authorizer \(formerly known as a custom authorizer\) is enabled for the API\.

 **Note**
 API Gateway enacts certain restrictions and limitations when handling methods with either Lambda proxy integration or HTTP proxy integration\.
-For details, see [Known Issues](api-gateway-known-issues.md)\.
+For details, see [Amazon API Gateway Known Issues](api-gateway-known-issues.md)\.

 ## Output Format of a Lambda Function for Proxy Integration<a name="api-gateway-simple-proxy-for-lambda-output-format"></a>

-With the Lambda proxy integration, API Gateway requires the backend Lambda function to return output according to the following JSON format:
+In Lambda proxy integration, API Gateway requires the backend Lambda function to return output according to the following JSON format:

 ```
 {
     "isBase64Encoded": true|false,
     "statusCode": httpStatusCode,
     "headers": { "headerName": "headerValue", ... },
+    "multiValueHeaders": { "headerName": ["headerValue", "headerValue2", ...], ... },
     "body": "..."
 }
 ```

+In the output:
-In the output, `headers` can be unspecified if no extra response headers are to be returned\.
++ The `headers` and `multiValueHeaders` keys can be unspecified if no extra response headers are to be returned\.
++ The `headers` key can only contain single\-value headers\.
++ The `multiValueHeaders` key can contain multi\-value headers as well as single\-value headers\.
+You can use the `multiValueHeaders` key to specify all of your extra headers, including any single\-value ones\.
++ If you specify values for both `headers` and `multiValueHeaders`, API Gateway merges them into a single list\.
+If the same key\-value pair is specified in both, only the values from `multiValueHeaders` will appear in the merged list\.

 To enable CORS for the Lambda proxy integration, you must add `Access-Control-Allow-Origin:domain-name` to the output `headers`\. `domain-name` can be `*` for any domain name\.
 The output `body` is marshalled to the frontend as the method response payload\.
-If `body` is a binary blob, you can encode it as a Base64\-encoded string and set `isBase64Encoded` to `true`\.
+If `body` is a binary blob, you can encode it as a Base64\-encoded string by setting `isBase64Encoded` to `true` and configuring `/` as a **Binary Media Type**\.
 Otherwise, you can set it to `false` or leave it unspecified\.

 **Note**
 For more information about enabling binary support, see [Enable Binary Support Using the API Gateway Console](api-gateway-payload-encodings-configure-with-console.md)\.